 A. Categories of Personal Information Under the CCPA

 While our collection, use, and disclosure of personal information varies based upon our relationship and interactions with you, in this section we describe, generally, how we have collected and disclosed personal information about consumers in the prior 12 months (from the Last Updated date above).

 Categories of Personal Information Collected and Disclosed.
-The table below identifies the categories of personal information (as defined by the CCPA) we have collected about consumers, much of which is collected in our capacity as a service provider to a business, as well as the categories of other entities to whom we have disclosed such information for a business purpose.
-For more information about the business and commercial purposes for which we collect, use, and disclose personal information, please see the Our Use of Your Information and the Our Disclosure of Your Information sections above.
+The table below identifies the categories of personal information (as defined by the CCPA) we have collected about consumers, much of which is collected in our capacity as a service provider to a business, as well as the categories of other entities to whom we have disclosed that information.

 |Categories of Third Parties to Whom We May Disclose this Information